Skip to main content

 Biography

-Sulle is a Research Advisor at the Aga Khan University, Arusha Campus, Tanzania.
+Emmanuel Sulle is an Assistant Professor and Director at the Aga Khan University’s Arusha Climate and Environmental Research Centre (AKU-ACER), in Tanzania.
 He is well-known as a leading scholar on agrarian studies in Africa, a contributor to the Network of Excellence on Land Governance in Africa.
-He holds a PhD in Land and Agrarian Studies from the Institute for Poverty, Land and Agrarian Studies (PLAAS), University of the Western Cape, South Africa and Master’s degree in Public Policy (Environmental Policy) from the School of Public Policy, University of Maryland, United States.
+He holds a PhD in Land and Agrarian Studies from the Institute for Poverty, Land and Agrarian Studies (PLAAS), University of the Western Cape, South Africa and Master’s degree in Public Policy majoring in Environmental Policy from the School of Public Policy, University of Maryland, United States.
 Emmanuel has won various awards for his academic excellence including Harvard University Doctoral Student Fellowship and the Council for the Development of Social Science Research in Africa (CODESRIA) Doctoral Grant.
+He currently holds a visiting fellow award from the University of Cologne, Germany and a visiting scientist grant from Simon Fraser University, Canada.

 Prof Andries du Toit